 2. Determine the right time to send upsell and cross-sell emails

 Here’s the deal: your email message is important, but so is timing.

 Upselling or cross-selling through email marketing usually means you’ll have to get a little creative.
 You can’t just send out mass upsell emails and hope that recipients will be in the mindset to buy from you.

-Here are a few actionable tips to get you started with a step in the right direction:
+Here are a couple of actionable tips to get you started with a step in the right direction:

 Not sure how to get started?
 Sendlane’s advanced multivariable segmentation feature allows you to segment your email list based on past purchases on autopilot!

-To take things a step further, check out Sendlane’s AI-based machine learning open predictability feature which allows you to send out emails at the best possible time.
+To take things a step further, check out Sendlane’s AI-based machine learning open predictability feature, which allows you to send out emails at best possible time.

-The key to writing good upsell and cross-sell emails is to not be too pushy or salesy with your offer.
+The key to writing good cross-selling and upselling emails is not to be too pushy or sale-sy with your offer.